dannidanniwu/My-python-project/README.md

-# My-python-project
+# Python-project
-This project is for my Python programming class.
+This project is for the Python programming class.